This page is an index to recent noteworthy posts at this site (a.k.a. What's New).

 - 25 Years of Spam —

 Python Activities History

-Some history, opinion, and comedy from my 25 years of Python training,
+Some history, opinion, and comedy from my quarter century of Python training,

 writing, and promotion (so far).
 Includes pictures

 from the training road: click the scroll or see 2016.

 - Frankenthon Lives! —